Posted - October 30, 2015

 Doctor Doom with Two Infinity Gauntlets

 Well, not anymore.
 As I mentioned, the Guantlet can control the universe.
 But it turns out that the Marvel Universe is composed of an infinite number of universes.
 Each universe with its own Infinity Gauntlet.
-Suddenly, an Infinity Guantlet, although powerful, isn't so mind-blowing anymore.
-After all, its control is limited to only one universe, while Secret Wars - as will be explained later - presents a multiversal problem.
+Suddenly, an Infinity Guantlet, although powerful, isn't the ultimate power anymore.
+After all, it's control is limited to only one universe, while Secret Wars - as will be explained later - presents a multiversal problem.